 Moreover, it’s not just TV.
-The study also correlates use of computers and computer games with sleep disruptions.
+The study also correlates use of computers, devices and computer games with sleep disruptions.
 This is a general problem.
-Even kids who don’t have asthma or allergies are suffering from an epidemic of sleep deprivation, and the soaring use of stimulants like Ritalin and Adderall is a consequence.
+Even kids who don’t have asthma or allergies are suffering from an epidemic of sleep deprivation.

 I have found over many years that the quality of sleep is an important indicator of whether asthma and allergies are controlled, quite apart from data like peak flow readings.
 An AAFA-affiliated website I helped create years ago boiled it down to these three questions: